 Place a marble on your floor and watch what happens.
 Does it simply wiggle a bit before finding a place to rest or does it start rolling to one side of the house?
 If it’s rolling, that’s your key indicator that your floor isn’t level.

-At first sign of uneven floors, you may feel cause for concern: is your foundation off?
+At first sign of uneven floors, you may feel cause for concern.
+Is your foundation off?
 Does your home need to be rebuilt?
-How expensive will this get to correct?
+How expensive will this be to correct?

 Before you make any assumptions, take a moment to breathe and examine the situation.
 In many cases, an uneven floor isn’t necessarily a sign of any major problems.
 It’s simply a sign that your house is, well, old.
 Sloping in floors is most often caused by the normal bend in wood joists over time.
 These joists have been carrying a lot of weight over the years and, as an organic material, they change their shape after some time.
 The same can be true for the main bearing beam, which can also be another reason for the uneven floors.

 With that said, check your floors for pronounced floor slopes and review your walls for any cracks that may accompany the sloping.
 These are signs of a more serious problem at hand.
-If you’ve identified these concerns, the best thing to do is get a contractor out on your property to look it over.
-They will have a better idea of the main cause and provide you with suggestions for actions.
+If you’ve identified these concerns, the best thing to do is get a structural specialist out on your property to look it over.
+They will have a better idea of the main cause and can provide you with some suggested actions.

 4. Outdated Electrical Wiring

 The oldest type of wiring found in these houses is known as knob-and-tube wiring.
-It’s a wiring system using two wires – a hot and a neutral wire – that are run throughout the entire home.
-Most of these wiring systems date back before the 1940s back before splices were made in junction boxes like they are today.
+It’s a wiring system using two wires—a hot and a neutral wire—that are run throughout the entire home.
+Most of these wiring systems date back before the 1940s, before splices were made in junction boxes like they are today.
 One particular challenge with knob-and-tube wiring is that it’s not grounded, making appliances and sensitive electronics prone to power surges.

 In most cases, according to the National Electrical Code (NEC), this type of wiring can remain in a house.
 Plus, under certain circumstances, some work may be done on these types of wiring systems to add extensions or splice the old wiring with new cables in junction boxes.
 However, it can become dangerous once the insulation around the wire has worn away.
 If you notice any problems in the insulation of the wiring, it’s time to replace it with newer cables.

-Asbestos; what is now a health risk was once considered a highly effective and inexpensive material for fire retardation and insulation.
+What is now a health risk was once considered a highly effective and inexpensive material for fire retardation and insulation.
 Because of this, it was often used in home construction between the 1940s and the 1970s.
-Today, we know of it as a toxic material with a tendency to cause lung cancer.
+Today, we know it as a toxic material that can potentially cause lung cancer.
 When asbestos fibers are disturbed, they are easily inhaled into the lungs.
 There, they can cause extensive damage.

-Because of its late popularity, asbestos can, unfortunately, be found in a myriad of household materials throughout an older home.
+Because of its late popularity, asbestos can be found in a myriad of materials throughout an older home.
 On the bright side, it’s not harmful unless it has been disturbed.
 In most cases, asbestos does not need to be removed, and can sometimes cause more damage than good.
 It’s only crucial if it’s easily airborne.

 If your ceilings are in poor condition, it might be worth looking into ways to professionally remove the asbestos.
 Do not try to do so yourself.
 In some cases, even turning on a ceiling fan can spread the dust if the ceiling is not in great shape.

 Western Washington is known to be a wet place.
-With more than 2/3 of the year being damp, grey, and rainy, it’s the prime location for mold growth.
+With more than two thirds of the year being damp, grey and rainy, it’s a prime location for mold growth.

-Although mold is great in the outdoors, where it speeds decomposition and rids the planet of dead plant matter, it’s not so great for the indoors – or our health.
+Although mold is great in the outdoors, where it speeds decomposition and rids the planet of dead plant matter, it’s not so great for the indoors—or our health.
 Walking into a room full of mold, it’s easy to feel its effects immediately.
-It takes over your sinuses and prokes allergic reactions and even worsened asthma.
+It takes over your sinuses and provokes allergic reactions and can trigger asthma attacks.